-Scrutiny Boards support and challenge the work of the Cabinet and the Council as a whole.
-They allow citizens to have a greater say in

-Council matters by holding inquiries into matters of local concern.
+- 8.1 Scrutiny Boards support and challenge the work of the Cabinet and the Council as a whole.
+They allow citizens to have a greater say in Council matters by holding inquiries into matters of local concern.
 These lead to reports and recommendations which advise the Cabinet, the Council as a whole, and, in some cases, outside agencies on policies, budget, and service delivery.
-Members of the public may attend except where exemptpersonal or confidential matters are to be discussed.

-The Scrutiny Co-ordination Committee manages scrutiny business and also monitors the decisions of the Cabinet.
+Members of the public may attend except where exempt or confidential matters are to be discussed. - 8.2 The Scrutiny Co-ordination Committee manages scrutiny business and also monitors the decisions of the Cabinet.
 Non-Cabinet Members can 'call-in' a decision which has been made by the Cabinet, but not yet implemented.
 The Scrutiny Co-ordination Committee then considers whether the decision is appropriate.
-It may recommend that the Cabinet reconsider the decision.

-Non-Cabinet Members may also be consulted by the Cabinet or the Council on forthcoming decisions and the development of policy.

-1.6 NeighbourhoodWard Forums

-In order to give citizens a greater say in Council affairs, Ward Neighbourhood Forums have been created.
-These cover each of the Council's Wards, encouraging local involvement in Council decisions, and participation in the development of Council priorities and policies.
-They involve Councillors, Council employees, the Police, community representatives, and voluntary groups for each Ward and are held in public.

-1.7 Planning, Licensing and Regulatory, Audit and Procurement, Ethics, Emergency Planning Forum and Other Committees

-The Council has established a Planning Committee to deal with planning and development control matters.

-The Council has established a Licensing and Regulatory Committee to deal with a range of functions relating to regulatory matters and licensing.
-Sub-Committees of the Licensing and Regulatory Committee deal with applications under the Licensing Act 2003 and the Gambling Act 2005.

-An Ethics Committee promotes high standards of councillor conduct and deals with allegations of a breach of the Code of Conduct for Elected and Co-opted Members.
-There is also an Audit and Procurement Committee, a Health and Wellbeing Board and an Independent Remuneration Panel to advise on Members' allowances.

-The Council has established an Emergency Planning Forum to deal with executive decisions during an emergency and the Council's response to an emergency.

-In addition, elected Members take part when required in Appeals Committees and Appointment and Advisory Panels.

-All these are explained in more detail in Part 2.
+It may recommend that the Cabinet reconsider the decision. - 8.3 Non-Cabinet Members may also be consulted by the Cabinet or the Council on forthcoming decisions and the development of policy. - 9.
+Planning, Licensing and Regulatory, Audit and Procurement, Ethics, Emergency Planning Forum and Other Committees - 9.1 The Council has established a Planning Committee to deal with planning and development control matters. - 9.2 The Council has established a Licensing and Regulatory Committee to deal with a range of functions relating to regulatory matters and licensing.
+Sub-Committees of the Licensing and Regulatory Committee deal with applications under the Licensing Act 2003 and the Gambling Act 2005. - 9.3 An Ethics Committee promotes high standards of councillor conduct and deals with allegations of a breach of the Code of Conduct for Elected and Co-opted Members.
+There is also an Audit and Procurement Committee, a Health and Wellbeing Board and Independent Remuneration Panel to advise on Members' allowances. - 9.4 The Council has established an Emergency Planning Forum to deal with executive decisions during an emergency and the Council's response to an emergency. - 9.5 In addition, elected Members take part when required in Appeals Committees and Appointment and Advisory Panels. - 9.6 All these are explained in more detail in Part 2.

-1.8 Key Roles of Councillors
+10. Key Roles of Councillors

-The Lord Mayor
+10.1 The Lord Mayor

-Coventry was established as a City in 1346 and has had a Mayor since that time.
+- 10.1.1 Coventry was established as a City in 1346 and has had a Mayor since that time.
 In 1953 the position of Lord Mayor was created by Royal Charter.
-The Lord Mayor is the first citizen of the City.

-The Lord Mayor is a Councillor who is elected as Lord Mayor by the Council at its annual meeting.

-The office of Lord Mayor and Deputy Lord Mayor by convention will be offered to the Councillor who has the longest service and has not previously held the office.
+The Lord Mayor is the first citizen of the City. - 10.1.2 The Lord Mayor is a Councillor who is elected as Lord Mayor by the Council at its annual meeting. - 10.1.3 The office of Lord Mayor and Deputy Lord Mayor by convention will be offered to the Councillor who has the longest service and has not previously held the office.
 If that Councillor declines that offer, then it is offered to the next person in order of length of service.
 Any Councillor who declines the offer may take up the offer in subsequent years.

-Ceremonial Role
+10.2 Ceremonial Role